DataDog/hiring-engineers/answers.md

 **Section II: Visualizing Data**

-Here is the link to the script I used to generate the timeseries.
+Here is the link to the script I used to generate the timeseries (API and Application key redacted):
 ```json
 curl --location --request POST 'https://api.datadoghq.com/api/v1/dashboard' \
 --header 'Content-Type: application/json' \